liaochenlanruo/pgcgap/docs/index.md

 ## Introduction
 ------------

 PGCGAP is a pipeline for prokaryotic comparative genomics analysis.
 It can take the pair-end reads, ONT reads or PacBio reads as input.
-In addition to genome assembly, gene prediction and annotation, it can also get common comparative genomics analysis results such as phylogenetic trees of single-core proteins and core SNPs, pan-genome, whole-genome Average Nucleotide Identity (ANI), orthogroups and orthologs, COG annotations, substitutions (SNPs) and insertions/deletions (indels), and antimicrobial and virulence genes mining with only one line of commands. **To follow this document, please upgrade PGCGAP to version v1.0.33 or later.**
+In addition to genome assembly, gene prediction and annotation, it can also get common comparative genomics analysis results such as phylogenetic trees of single-core proteins and core SNPs, pan-genome, whole-genome Average Nucleotide Identity (ANI), orthogroups and orthologs, COG annotations, substitutions (SNPs) and insertions/deletions (indels), and antimicrobial and virulence genes mining with only one line of commands. <font color=#FF00OO>**To follow this document, please upgrade PGCGAP to version v1.0.33 or later.**</font>

 ## Installation
 ------------